- Risk Factors

 - Steroid injections

 Conservative radiculopathy treatments won’t always be enough.
-Sometimes, radiculopathy persists even after weeks or months of physical therapy or behavior modification.
-A doctor might suggest that surgery is an option.
+Sometimes, radiculopathy persists even after weeks or months of physical therapy or lifestyle changes.
+A physician might suggest surgery as an option.